How to Become a Counselor in Idaho

 For Counselors Licensed in Other States

-The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists has an alternative route to licensure (PDF, 583 KB) for counselors who have already obtained their professional counseling licenses in other states.
+The Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists has an alternative route to licensure for counselors who have already obtained their professional counseling licenses in other states.
 This process is known as “licensure by endorsement”.

 (Back to Top)

-The following types of counselors in Idaho can expect to earn the corresponding average hourly and annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+The following types of counselors in Idaho can expect to earn the corresponding median annual wages, according to May 2024 data from the U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics.

 (Back to Top)